fau-masters-collected-works-cgarbin/llm-github-issues/README.md

 <!-- markdownlint-disable-next-line MD033 -->
 <img src="docs/example1-choose-issue.jpg" alt="Choose the first issue" height="200"/>

-After a few seconds we should get a summary like this one.
+After a few seconds we should get a summary like the picture below.
 At the top we can see the token count, the cost (derived from the token count), and how long it took for the LLM to generate the summary.
 After that we see the LLM's response.
 Compared with the [original GitHub issue](https://github.com/openai/openai-python/issues/488), the LLM does a good job of summarizing the main points of the issue and the comments.
 We can see at a glance the main points of the issue and its comments.

 <!-- markdownlint-disable-next-line MD033 -->
 <img src="docs/example1-summary.png" alt="First issue summary" height="250"/>